Frostbite is an injury that is caused by exposure of parts of the body to the cold.

 The different degrees of frostbite

-Rather like burns, frostbite injuries are classified by the degree of injury.
-The degree of frostbite basically refers to how deep the frostbite injury goes.
+Frostbite injuries are classified by the degree of injury.
+The degree of frostbite basically refers to how deep the frostbite goes.
 Your skin has two layers - the outer layer (epidermis) and the dermis.
 The dermis sits just under the epidermis.
 Beneath the dermis is a layer of fat, and then the deeper structures such as muscles and tendons.

 - First-degree frostbite just affects the epidermis.